lucasscharenbroch/personal-site/content/blog/lazy-vs-eager-learning.md

 Do whatever feels best for you, so long as you are avoiding the above pitfalls.
 Doing what you are excited about is the easiest way to make quick and effortless progress.

-In general, lazy learning should occupy more time, because writing code is necessary to gain practical experience.
+In general, lazy learning should occupy more time, because practical experience cannot be gained without writing code.
 This is likely the reason lazy learning is so highly recommended by internet programmers.
 Another reason might be the tendency for beginner programmers to find their way into into cycles of eager learning ("tutorial hell"), as lazy learning can be particularly difficult at first.